Registrar Home | Registrar Search:

 Units: 2-0-4

 Examines particular texts and authors as having special merit and significance.
 Considers modern authors and filmmakers who have received such accolades as a Nobel Prize, a Pulitzer Prize, or an Oscar, as well as older authors who have been named as poets laureate, or honored by traditions of commentary, interpretation, and translation.
 Specific topics vary from term to term.
 May be repeated once for credit if the specific works studied differ.
+Confirm start and end dates on Literature website.
 Enrollment limited.

 Mary Fuller